 Susan Keith, a former journalist who earned her Ph.D. from the University of North Carolina-Chapel Hill, has served as the chair of the Department of Journalism and Media Studies since 2016.
 In 2019, she was elected vice president of the Association for Education in Journalism and Mass Communication, a role that will lead to president of the association.
 Her research examines journalistic practice, journalistic content (particularly visual content and coverage of war and conflict), media ethics, and media law.

 University of Montevallo

-Before pursuing a Ph.D., Keith spent 16 years working as a newspaper reporter and editor.
+Before pursuing a Ph.D., Prof. Keith spent 16 years working as a newspaper reporter and editor.
 She was a reporter for the Athens (Ala.)
 News-Courier, wire editor of The Cullman (Ala.)
 Times, a copy editor/page designer and weekend magazine editor of the Birmingham (Ala.)
 Post-Herald, a copy editor/page designer and assistant newsfeatures editor for Florida Today in Melbourne, and a copy editor/page designer in news and sports for the St. Petersburg (Fla.)
-Times, one of the nation's largest independently owned dailies.
+Times, now known as the Tampa Bay Times.

 Centers, Labs, and Clusters

 Named an Emerging Scholar for 2011-2012 by the Association for Education in Journalism and Mass Communication

 Page Legacy Scholar for 2010-2011 by the Arthur W. Page Center for Integrity in Public Communication at Penn State University

 Received faculty research paper awards from the Media Ethics, Media Law, and Media Management and Economics divisions of the Association for Education in Journalism and Mass Communication

 Outstanding Faculty Member for 2011-2012 by the Rutgers SC&I Doctoral Student Association

 Promising Professors competition sponsored by the Mass Communication and Society Division of AEJMC (2006)